Unpacking TRSL's Q1 FY26: Is This Indian Railways Super-Grower Still On Track?

 EPS (Basic) 3.17 5.30 -40.2% 5.80 -45.4%

 EBITDA saw a significant drop, mirroring the revenue decline.
 However, a crucial point to note is the EBITDA margin, which remained relatively stable at 11.08%, only a slight dip from 11.28% YoY and even an improvement from 10.72% QoQ.
-This indicates that despite the top-line pressure, TRSL maintained operational efficiency, managing its costs effectively.
+This indicates that despite the top-line pressure, TRSL maintained operational efficiency, effectively managing its cost of materials (which decreased faster than revenue) and other expenses.
 This stability in operational margins is a strong indicator of management’s capability in cost control.

 The impact of lower revenue, coupled with increased Depreciation and Amortisation Expense (up 67.09% YoY, reflecting recent capacity additions), and higher Finance Costs (up 42.41% YoY, despite being a net debt negative company, likely due to project-specific financing or higher rates), led to a sharper fall in Profit After Tax (PAT), which declined over 40% YoY and 45% QoQ.
-The minimal or non-existent contribution from other income also ensures that the core business drives earnings.
+The minimal contribution from other income also ensures that the core business performance is clearly reflected in the earnings.

 Segmental PBIT further illustrates this: